Top 5 Procedures for Fall

 1. Body Contouring Procedures 360° Liposuction by Dr. Samir Rao.
 Body contouring procedures such as liposuction and tummy tucks are… Read On

 After pregnancy or significant weight loss, you may have excess abdominal skin.
-The plastic surgeons at Center for Plastic Surgery offer abdominoplasty, often called a tummy tuck, at their Chevy Chase, MD, and Washington, DC-area practices to dramatically restore patients’ midsections by tightening lax abdominal wall muscles and removing excess skin and fat.
+The board-certified plastic surgeons at Center for Plastic Surgery offer abdominoplasty, often called a tummy tuck, to help people from Washington, DC; Chevy Chase and Bethesda, MD; Arlington and Fairfax, VA; and other nearby areas dramatically restore their midsection by tightening lax abdominal wall muscles and removing excess skin and fat.

 This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.

-Our surgeons are experienced in a variety of tummy tuck techniques, which they personalize to the individual needs of each patient.
+Our surgeons are experienced in various types of tummy tuck techniques and incisions, which they personalize to each patient’s individual needs.
 Options include: